almiranda86/ProgrammingFoundations/Explanations/Algorithms.md

   exact and deterministic
 - An algorithm that is deterministic always produces the same outputs from a given set of inputs .

-- Q: Why are hash tables favored over arrays or linked lists?
+- Question: Why are hash tables favored over arrays or linked lists?
-  A: Because they are faster for large data sets.
+  Answer: Because they are faster for large data sets.

-- Q: What is the order in which elements are popped from a stack?
+- Question: What is the order in which elements are popped from a stack?
-  A: Last in, first out, or first in, last out
+  Answer: Last in, first out, or first in, last out

-- Q: Why are linked lists sometimes preferred over arrays?
+- Question: Why are linked lists sometimes preferred over arrays?
-  A: They are easier and faster to reorganize.
+  Answer: They are easier and faster to reorganize.

-- Q: How many elements are in an [8,3,2] array?
+- Question: How many elements are in an [8,3,2] array?
-  A: 48
+  Answer: 48

-- Q: Which data structure is most analogous to a dictionary?
+- Question: Which data structure is most analogous to a dictionary?
-  A: A hash table
+  Answer: A hash table

+- Question: Which is the defining property of a recursive function?
+  Answer: It calls itself.